-Workers abandoned their office buildings in 2020 and have migrated elsewhere.
-Those in real estate ask themselves when office employees will return.
-Others wonder if they’ll return.
+Employees abandoned their office buildings in 2020 and have since migrated elsewhere.
+Those in real estate are thinking about WHEN office employees will return, while everyone else wonders IF they’ll return.
 Back to that existential question in a moment.

 CBRE has just published the 2nd quarter results for San Francisco’s office market.
 Almost 29% of the city’s office space—about 25 million square feet—is now available.
 Vacancies increased by 362,000 feet in the 2nd quarter, and about 550,000 feet of brand-new office space is coming on-line soon.
 In short, the vacancy rate is climbing toward a cloud-obscured peak.
 One industry executive wryly observed, “We’re not overbuilt, we’re under-demanded.”